ultralytics/ultralytics/docs/en/guides/model-testing-guide.md

 - **Compare Predictions:** Check how well the model's predictions match the actual labels (ground truth).
 - **Calculate Performance Metrics:** [Compute metrics](./yolo-performance-metrics.md) like accuracy, precision, recall, and F1 score to understand the model’s strengths and weaknesses.
 Testing focuses on how these metrics reflect real-world performance.
 - **Visualize Results:** Create visual aids like confusion matrices and ROC curves.
 These help you spot specific areas where the model might not be performing well in practical applications.
-- **Visualize Results:** Create visual aids like confusion matrices and ROC curves.
-These help you spot specific areas where the model might not be performing well in practical applications.

 Next, the testing results can be analyzed: